ZoFia: Zero-Shot Fake News Detection with Entity-Guided Retrieval and Multi-LLM Interaction: Introduction

+However, zero-shot methods face reliability challenges.
+On the one hand, the internal knowledge of LLMs is limited by knowledge cutoff \cite{cheng2024dated}.
+Without the external information, they easily produce factual hallucinations \cite{ji2023survey} when handling dynamic news events.
+On the other hand, LLMs tend to lock their stance early \cite{echterhoff2024cognitive}, where confirmation bias \cite{wan2025unveiling} drives subsequent reasoning to merely rationalize the initial judgment \cite{wang2025truth}.
+Consequently, when external retrieval is introduced into a single LLM, it easily takes a cognitive shortcut that substitutes whether information can be retrieved for factual veracity, which seriously weakens content reasoning on the original news.
+This effect becomes much stronger when the retrieved evidence is irrelevant or contradictory \cite{tan2024blinded}.
+Therefore, we observe that the inherent reasoning defects of a single LLM prevent it from performing both news content reasoning and external evidence verification well simultaneously.

+We argue that content reasoning and fact checking should be decoupled and reliable judgment can be achieved through multi-agent interaction.
+Based on this motivation, we propose ZoFia, a two-stage zero-shot framework for fake news detection.
+In the first entity-guided retrieval stage, we introduce Hierarchical Salience to address semantic dilution \cite{hou2021improving} of news entities, which fully leverages global and local semantics to score entity salience, and design a novel Salience-Calibrated Minimum Marginal Relevance (SC-MMR) algorithm to accurately extract core entities.
+These entities then drive dual-source retrieval from Wikipedia and Open Web to mitigate knowledge cutoff and effectively suppress hallucinations.
+In the subsequent multi-LLM interaction stage, ZoFia assigns agents to perform content reasoning and fact checking in parallel and breaks stance locking of a single LLM via adversarial debate, ensuring the robustness and interpretability of the final verdict.

-Our main contributions can be summarized as follows: \begin{itemize}[noitemsep, topsep=2pt, leftmargin=1em, rightmargin=1em] \item We propose \textbf{ZoFia}, a zero-shot fake news detection framework that combines entity-guided retrieval with multi-agent collaboration, effectively addressing LLMs' knowledge cutoff and hallucinations. \item We propose two novel algorithms, \textbf{Hierarchical Salience} and \textbf{SC-MMR}, to achieve accurate keyword extraction for news. \item Experiments conducted on two public real-world datasets demonstrate that our proposed framework outperforms existing zero-shot models and most of few-shot models. \item Code will be open-sourced to ensure the reproduction and facilitate related communities. \end{itemize}
+To sum up, our main contributions are outlined as follows: \begin{itemize}[noitemsep, topsep=2pt, leftmargin=1em, rightmargin=1em] \item We propose ZoFia, a retrieval-augmented multi-agent zero-shot framework for fake news detection that effectively overcomes the inherent reasoning flaws of a single LLM. \item We introduce a novel granularity-aware metric Hierarchical Salience and design SC-MMR algorithm to extract news entities accurately for efficient retrieval. \item Comprehensive experiments on two public datasets demonstrate that ZoFia outperforms existing zero-shot baselines and even most few-shot methods. \item We open-source our code to facilitate the research community at \url{https://github.com/SakiRinn/ZoFia}. \end{itemize}